suffolklibraries/sljekyll/prison-libraries/index.md

 A full library service is provided in all prisons in Suffolk, funded by the Home Office and based in HMP Highpoint South, HMP Highpoint North, HMP &amp; YOI Hollesley Bay and HMP Warren Hill.

+Suffolk Libraries also provides library services outside of Suffolk, at HMP Bedford, HMP Ranby and HMP Whatton.

 For more information contact us:

 * Email: **help@suffolklibraries.co.uk**